In January 2013, ex-Tropical Cyclone Oswald devastated the Bundaberg region. Approximately:

 Stage 1 of the independent study was undertaken by Jacobs in November 2015.
 The study involved a review of previous flood studies and a public consultation period to capture local knowledge about flooding and potential flood solutions.

-This is the first phase of consultation in the development of the 10-year action plan for major flood mitigation works in the Bundaberg region.
+This was the first phase of consultation in the development of the 10-year action plan for major flood mitigation works in the Bundaberg region.

 We appreciate the valuable contribution the community has made to existing studies and again, to this most recent one.